HeyBLU Help & FAQ

 Devices & Environment

-Note: Please tell us your exact iPhone model when you apply or provide feedback so we can track device-specific performance.
+Note: Please include your exact iPhone model when you report an issue so we can track device-specific performance.

-Avoid pointing the camera directly into the setting sun or at bright white sponsor signs in the pitch path.
-Move the tripod to the other side of the plate if you have glare.
+Avoid pointing the camera into the setting sun or bright white backgrounds in the pitch path—move to the other side of the plate if you have glare.

-Use a secondary iPhone or iPad to open the Command Center.
-From there, you can track intent, resize the zone for different batters, and log pitch locations.
-The main tracking session runs on iPhone.
+Use a secondary iPhone or iPad to open Command Center or Follow Game.
+The main tracking session always runs on iPhone.

 Start with a charged phone.
 On a full charge, the app may work for up to about 90 minutes of active tracking, depending on your iPhone model, brightness, heat, and cellular use.
 For long games or back-to-back sessions, a battery pack can help—use one only if the phone still fits securely on your mount.